 The following is the list of the current Rx tiers and their respective 30-day/90-day copays:

-It is important to note that if you purchase a brand name prescription when there is a generic equivalent available, you will pay the brand copay plus the difference in cost between the brand name and the generic.
-However, should your physician indicate “Dispense as Written” on the brand name prescription, the cost difference penalty will be waived if authorized by EnvisionRx.
+“Dispense as Written” (DAW): Also, it is important to note that if you purchase a brand name prescription when there is a generic equivalent available, you will pay the brand copay plus the difference in cost between the brand name and the generic.
+However, should your physician indicate “Dispense as Written” on the brand name prescription and provide documentation showing that the brand name prescription is medically necessary, the cost difference penalty will be waived if authorized by EnvisionRx.

 NOTE REGARDING MAINTENANCE MEDICATIONS: For members taking maintenance prescriptions (such as a drug that is required to treat a chronic condition such as diabetes, high blood pressure, or high cholesterol) this program requires that you adhere to the Rx90 maintenance medication program.
 Please select the “Rx90 Program” tab above for more details.

 For assistance with your prescription drug benefit, please first contact the appropriate EnvisionRx Customer Service phone number shown below based on your plan participation.
 If you feel that your issue is not being addressed appropriately, you may ask to speak with an EnvisionRx Customer Service Supervisor.
 Should you feel that you require additional support beyond the EnvisionRx supervisor, you may ask the supervisor to send an email to “FUSD Member Issues.”
 This process has been established to more effectively handle JHMB plan participant issues and concerns.

 EnvisionRx Participants: For assistance with your EnvisionRx prescription drug benefit, please contact the EnvisionRx Customer Service Help Desk at (833) 640-2849.
 The Help Desk is available to assist you with prescription questions 24 hours a day, 7 days a week.